An introduction to the Automotive EMC Regulations

-Some components e.g. aftermarket components with no immunity related functions for vehicles can be ‘CE’ marked to the general EMC Directive, but must still meet the technical requirements specified in 2004/104/EC.
+Some components, e.g. aftermarket components with no immunity related functions, for vehicles can be ‘CE’ marked to the general EMC Directive, but must still meet the technical requirements specified in ECE 10.06.
 A harmonised standard (EN 50498) has been produced to encapsulate these requirements.

 Other components must be ‘E’ marked to the UNECE requirements, needing third-party testing and approval granted by the Department of Transport of a Member State.
 Self-certification is not an option.

-This automotive EMC training course provides an introduction to the current set of Automotive EMC standards.
+This automotive EMC training course provides an introduction to the current set of Automotive EMC standards and UNECE Regulation 10.06.
 It also includes an in-depth treatment of some of the failings of the standards when applied to more modern technology, and relevant immunity and emissions requirements.

 This course is available on request at a location of your choice.
 Please contact our York office to enquire.